 When you turn on your oven, the whole cavity warms up.
 That’s perfect for a turkey, but perhaps unnecessary for 300 or more days out of the year.
 Double oven ranges are a great solution because they split the cavity in two, letting you use a smaller upper oven for quicker cooking.

 Altogether, this GE model has 6.6 cubic feet of capacity: 2.2 in the upper cavity and 4.4 in the lower.
 If you are a fan of preparing big birds, keep in mind that the lower oven is 17.5 inches in height, making it several inches shorter than other ovens’ interiors.

 The lower oven uses convection, so a fan blows the hot air around the inside for faster, more even cooking.
 Up top on the range are five cooking elements, though one is just an on/off option that keeps food warm by heating it at a low temperature.
 In terms of versatility — with two ovens, convection, and a warming element — thehas a lot to offer.

 Why we chose the LG Electric Oven Range with True Convection and EasyClean:

 You won’t find a ton of frills on the LG LRE3194BD, though the interior is a nice surprise.
 Its 6.3-cubic-foot capacity cavity is lined with blue enamel and cooks with true convection.
-That means there are both upper and lower heating elements, as well as one behind the fan.
+That means there are both upper and lower heating elements as well as one behind the fan.
 Thus, it is circulating heated air, speeding up preheating times, and cooking foods more precisely.

-The cooktop is also all about speed.
+The cooktop also is all about speed.
 Its three-in-one element allows you to adjust the power on the same heating element, so you can cook a stockpot full of ingredients or simmer a small saucepan in the same spot.
 It pulls 3,200 watts of power, which gets your pot of water boiling on the double.